brain-fuel-co/fuel/README.md

 There are plenty of workout apps for keeping track of exercise.
 But when it comes time to critique your workout or correct your form, you still have to post a video of yourself on Reddit or something.

 Unless we can train an AI to look at a video of you working out and tell you what you're doing wrong, i.e. not getting low enough on a deadlift.

+## 3D Printing That Doesn't Suck
+Despite being a raging libtard, Franklin Veaux makes a [good point](https://qr.ae/p2CnWz) about 3D printing.
+There are two main issues therein:

+- 3D printing interfaces suck.
+It remains a niche hobby largely because you have to have an engineering mindset, if not an engineering background, to use one.
+We want to make a plug-n-play interface.
+Download a model.
+The software slices it for you, does all the hard work, and just fucking prints it.
+In order to do this, we would probably need to produce our own hardware/firmware/etc, and set it up to play nicely with our proprietary software.
+- 3D printing mechanics suck.
+I haven't looked into it, but I suspect this is a body of mechanical/electrical engineering puzzles.
+There's not a ton of money in 3D printing (yet), so huge teams of mechanical engineers have not been employed to dissolve all these issues.
+Solving said issues for 3D printing *simpliciter* would be difficult.
+But if we just wanted to build an affordable consumer unit that works well, that would be more feasible.
+We could, for example, set it up so that the parts are easy to replace, and the parts are proprietary, so you can buy them from us when they break.